FortZED Lose-A-WattBranding, Outreach Campaign and Marketing Communications

 - Created customer journey map to detail the interactions that users would have with the Lose-A-Watt Energy Prize across all of its available channels over time, showing how the campaign could re-engage participants for key calls to action

 - Developed mini awareness campaigns targeting specific energy-saving tips, incentives, and ideas to boost effectiveness of ads in relation to the overall campaign

-- While the project has only recently begun, it has successfully generated community awareness, dialogue and conversation both in-person and online through interactive social and public forums
+- The project generated significant community awareness, dialogue and conversation both in-person and online through interactive social and public forums

 FortZEDBrand Reinvigoration, Community Visioning Process

 FortZED is an innovative initiative of the City of Fort Collins that was created as a part of a unique collaborative of the City and other green energy leaders.
 The organization takes a “whole systems approach” to move Fort Collins toward a more efficient and sustainable future by: increasing renewable energy production, improving energy efficiency, managing peak energy usage and reducing greenhouse gas emissions.

 While FortZED had garnered a great amount of exposure when it was originally launched, the initiative’s support and enthusiasm had started to wane and the vision of the organization had become diluted and often misunderstood by both stakeholders and the community at large.

 A-Train worked directly with FortZED to conduct research and brand assessments to provide the organization with localized marketing insight, advice, tools, and accountability to empower the FortZED leadership team to reach their marketing goals and implement an effective, community-focused marketing campaign.